 Strength and Stability

-Two parent families, whether married or not, tend to be more stable than a single parent or multi-generational family.
-Spouses or partners can role model a loving, caring and supportive relationship for their children.
-This will translate into future success by teaching children how to seek out positive relationships and interact well with others.
-Children will also benefit from watching partners work together to solve problems, delegate household responsibilities and support one another through positive and negative issues.
+Children born into a marriage tend to have more stability than children born into cohabitation.
+Pew Research Center found that 20 percent of kids born to married parents experience divorce, while nearly 50 percent of kids in cohabiting families experience divorce.
+Both of these groups of children have a better chance to one day live with a married couple than kids born to single moms.
+Committed spouses or partners model a loving, caring, and supportive relationship for their children.
+This translates into future success when children learn how to seek positive relationships and interact well with others.
+Children see partners work together to solve problems, delegate household responsibilities, and support one another through positive and negative issues.

 Financial Stability Equals More Opportunity

-Many nuclear families have enough economic stability to provide children with luxuries and opportunities in life.
-Children may be able to attend dance, gymnastics, music or other types of classes, especially both partners work outside the home.
-Children who are provided with these types of opportunities are more likely do better academically and socially, as well as develop confidence and time management skills.
+Many nuclear families have enough economic stability to provide children with luxuries, opportunities, and a safe environment.
+Pew Research Center notes 57 percent of households with married parents were well above the poverty line while only 21 percent of single-parent households were.
+Children in nuclear families may be able to attend dance, gymnastics, music or other types of classes, especially when both partners work outside the home.
+Children with these opportunities are more likely to be successful academically and socially.

 Consistency Means Behavior Successes

-The nuclear family can provide children with consistency, in addition to stability.
-Children who have both stability and consistency in their lives are more likely to behave positively, do better in school and become more involved in community and extracurricular activities.
-The nuclear family may eat dinner together on a regular basis, go to church and take family vacations, further strengthening relationships and building a solid foundation for future life goals.
+The successful nuclear family provides children with consistency in caretaking.
+Children who have both stability and consistency in their lives are more likely to exhibit positive behavior, earn good grades in school and become more involved in community and extracurricular activities.
+The nuclear family may eat dinner together regularly basis, go to church, and take family vacations which strengthens relationships and builds a solid foundation for future life goals.

-The nuclear family unit does provide a closeness that many single parent or multi-generational families cannot.
-The smaller family size allows for individualized attention towards partners and children, creating lifelong bonds.
-However, the nuclear family unit can also isolate people from other relatives and relationships.
-This can break down the extended family unit, which can be beneficial in hard times.
-Grandparents, aunts and uncles should have a place within a family, but the nuclear family does not always create one for them.
+The nuclear family unit provides a strong bonding experience for immediate family members.
+The smaller family size allows individualized attention towards partners and children which creates lifelong bonds.
+However, one analysis points out that the nuclear family unit can isolate people from other relatives and relationships.
+This breakdown of the extended family unit, won't be beneficial in hard times.
+Grandparents, aunts, uncles and cousins have a place within a family structure, but the nuclear family doesn't always foster these relationships.

-Family members, particularly mothers, may have a tendency to burn out from attempting to meet every person's needs alone.
-Mom is the cook, maid, babysitter and sometimes, moneymaker.
-That leaves little time for pampering and nurturing herself and her relationships with others.
-Without help, she may need to take off work to care for sick children.
-Mothers may struggle to balance the demands of work, family and friendships without any outside assistance.
-Stress, depression, anxiety or other problems can all be a result of nuclear family burnout.
+Acts International suggests family members, particularly mothers, have a tendency to burn out from attempts to meet every person's needs.
+The focus on children can be overwhelming and leave little room for parents to take care of themselves.
+Without help from extended family, parents may need to take off work to care for sick children.
+The struggle to balance the demands of work, family and friendships without outside assistance leads to stress, depression, anxiety or other problems.

-While the idea of less conflict and stress could certainly be considered an advantage to the nuclear family, it also puts the family at a disadvantage.
-Conflict is a part of life, and conflict resolution skills are beneficial in school, in the community and in the workplace.
-Nuclear families can begin to develop like-minded thinking, which will lead to fewer arguments within the family unit.
+While less conflict and family stress is an advantage of the nuclear family, it also puts the family at a disadvantage.
+Conflict is a part of life, and conflict resolution skills are beneficial in school, the community and the workplace.
+Nuclear families can develop like-minded thinking, leading to fewer arguments within the family unit.
 However, it can increase the disagreements with extended family members.
-Extended family, with differing opinions and ideas, can help families see alternate viewpoints and learn to effectively deal with conflicts and opinions other than their own.
+Extended family with differing opinions and ideas can help families see alternate viewpoints and learn to deal with outside opinion and conflicts.

 Preferred Family Structure

-The nuclear family is still a preferred way of many to raise children, although the incidence of single parent, divorced and multi-generational households is rising.
-Choosing to raise a family by the nuclear model will not guarantee success or happiness, but it can provide a basis to obtaining those ideals.
-By being aware of the possible disadvantages, you can look for ways to alleviate them.
-After all, no family is perfect.
-Working together with all family members ensures the best possible outcomes for everyone involved.
+The nuclear family is preferred by many to raise children, although the incidence of single parent, divorced and multigenerational households are on the rise.
+The choice to raise a family by the nuclear model does not guarantee success or happiness but can provide a basis for obtaining those ideals.
+Awareness of the possible advantages and disadvantages allows a big-picture view of this family structure.
+No family is perfect, but when you work together with family members, you ensure the best possible outcomes for everyone involved.